Percud/Rev_Docking/README.md

 ./procedure_reverse_docking_p.pl rd_conf_HTML_PLP.txt
 ```

-List of pdb files with coordinates to center the grid can be obtained through a list of pdb_id chain_id  residue_number
+Lists of pdb entries with x y z coordinates to center the grid
-with the following utility:
+can be obtained with the following utility:

 ```
 Utility_scripts/procedure_get_coord_from_resn.pl -a NZ Human/Human_Orf_pred.resn Human/pdb
 ```
+See